juferafo/UDE-data-lake/README.md

 3. **Song data processing**: the song files are read from their cloud location at `s3://udacity-dend/song-data/*/*/*/*.json` and the data is loaded in memory as a Spark [DataFrame](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.html).
 From this data we can extract the `songs` and `artists` tables and save this information as parquet files in the storage bucket created previously.

-4. **Log data processing**: similar to the song data, the log entries are loaded as a Data Frame.
-At this stage, we can retrieve the `songplays` fact table (by joining the song and log dataframes) and the `time` and `users` tables.
+4. **Log data processing**: like the song data, the log entries are loaded as a Data Frame.
+At this stage, we can retrieve the `songplays` fact table (by joining the song and log DataFrames) and the `time` and `users` tables.
 Like in the previous step, these tables are saved as parquet files in the storage bucket created previously.

 ### `./etl.py` usage

-Below you can find the usage help of the script `./etl.py`.
-It can be executed with two flags `--input_data` and `--output_data` to specify the location of the input and output data (local or cloud).
+Below you can find the usage help of `./etl.py`.
+This script can be executed with two flags `--input_data` and `--output_data` that refer to the input and output data location (local or cloud).

 ```
 usage: etl.py [-h] [--input_data INPUT_DATA] [--output_data OUTPUT_DATA]